History of Białystok: Belostok Province (1842–1914)

-When the authorities limited Białystok's political role in the early 1840s by degrading its status from being capital of Belostok Oblast to administrative center of Belostok District within Grodno Governorate, land prices dropped drastically.
+When the authorities limited Białystok's political role in the early 1840s by degrading its status from being capital of Belostok Oblast to administrative center of Belostoksky Uyezd within Grodno Governorate, land prices dropped drastically.
 This gave a signal for industrialists to settle down, and thus the most splendid period in terms of economic development began.
 About 15,000 people lived here.

 In 1843, a decision was made to build a Saint Nicholas Cathedral.
-After the introduction of a restrictive duty on textile products on the border between the Kingdom of Poland and the Russian Empire, the textile industry began to develop in the city and its vicinity.
+After the introduction of a restrictive duty on textile products on the border between the Congress Poland and the Russian Empire, the textile industry began to develop in the city and its vicinity.
 On 15 December 1859 Ludwik Zamenhof, the creator of the international language Esperanto, was born in Zielona Street in the city.
-13 June 1860 saw the beginning of a patriotic demonstration under the banner of national unity and fight against colonization.
+13 June 1860 saw the beginning of a patriotic demonstration under the banner of national unity and fight against russification.
 On 9 June 1861 representative of the Whites, Andrzej Artur Zamoyski arrived in the city.
 1862 saw Opening of the Saint Petersburg–Warsaw Railway through the city.
-24 April 1863 marked the beginning of the January Uprising in the Bialystok area.
+24 April 1863 marked the beginning of the January Uprising in the Białystok area.
 On the night of January 22/23, 1863, conspirators from the Łapy area were doing sabotage activities.
 They made an unsuccessful attempt to stop traffic on the new main line.
-The uprising in Bialystok actually began in April, and the first, not very fortunate, battle took place near Waliły.
+The uprising in Białystok actually began in April, and the first, not very fortunate, battle took place near Waliły.
 Białystok itself was not a battlefield, as there was a large Russian garrison here.
-Conspiracy work flourished here.
+Underground activity flourished in the city.
 Martial law was maintained here from 1870, and then the use of the Polish language in public places was forbidden.
-In 1877 the city limits were expanded, integrated railway station, the village of Piaski and Zwierzyniecki Forest.
-In 1888, the railway line Bialystok – Vawkavysk – Baranovichi The first telephone exchange was launched in 1891 and in 1895 the first three lines of horse trams.
+In 1877 the city limits were expanded, integrated the railway station, the village of Piaski and Zwierzyniecki Forest.
+In 1888, the railway line Białystok – Vawkavysk – Baranovichi The first telephone exchange was launched in 1891 and in 1895 the first three lines of horse trams.
 In 1898 the Volunteer Fire Department was established.

 During the 19th century the city became a major center of textile industry.
 Due to an industrial boom the population grew from 13,787 in 1857, and 56,629 in 1889, to 65,781 in 1901.